-For example, if you double-booked a time slot, own up to your mistake and try to make it right.
+For example, if you double-booked a scheduling events, own up to your mistake and try to make it right.
 So, let’s say you have a doctor’s appointment when you were supposed to have a call with a client.
 Let your client know about the scheduling error and offer an alternative date to speak.
 They may be disappointed, but it’s better than leaving them high and dry.

 Forgetting to add calendar entries.